suzanbaert/BlogFiles/content/post/2018-04-02-dplyr-tutorial-4.md

 Note: as per previous blog posts, I will present everything in the form of a pipe.
-In some of the below cases, this might not be necessary and it would be just as easy to write it as a single function, but as I want to present options that you can use in your pipes, all below examples will be piped.
+In some of the below cases, this might not be necessary and it would be just as easy to write it on a single line, but as I want to present options that you can use in your pipes, all below examples will be piped.